wp-plugins/sb-rss-feed-plus/README.txt

 - settings moved under "Settings" section of WordPress
 - default settings fixed
 - warning notification if settings are out of date (after plugin update)
+- settings updated - you need to update configurtion in admin

 = 1.0 =